Overview - Disability & Employment

 very similar approach - Individualised

-Placement and Support (IPS) or
+Placement and Support (IPS) or evidence-based supported

-evidence-based supported employment (EBSE) for people with
+employment (EBSE) for people with mental health issues.

 What is Supported Employment?